 - for potential issues

-- that records will remain full and accurate post-migration
+- that records will remain complete and reliable post-migration

 - that all required information and metadata can and will be migrated successfully.